GingerSnap96/Radarr-To-Plex-Collections/README.md

         2. Add a new line specifying the desired schedule and command to run the `RadarrToPlex` executable.
 Make sure to specify the full path to the directory containing the executable.

     - **For macOS**:
-        - Double-click the `RadarrToPlex` executable to launch the application (It will have no extension).
+        - Double-click the `RadarrToPlex` executable to launch the application(It will have no extension).
+        - You may get a security warning and your OS will prevent the app from running, if so follow the steps below.
+            - Open Settings > Security and Privacy > General Tab
+            - If you just tried to run the application there should be an option to allow the application, select allow.
+        - Double-click the `RadarrToPlex` executable to launch the application

 3. **Review Log File:** Each time the application runs it will create a log file for you to review the output of the application.
     - For Windows and Linux this folder will be created in the folder the executable is in.